chief-of-state/cos-cli/readme.md

 ## Features
 With the cos-cli one can manage the various read sides that will be running with CoS.
-- Resume a read side  across the whole cluster or given a shard number.
+- Resume a read side  across the whole cluster or for given a shard number.
-- Pause a read side  across the whole cluster or given a shard number.
+- Pause a read side  across the whole cluster or for given a shard number.
-- Skip a read side offsets across the whole cluster or given a shard number.
+- Skip a read side offsets across the whole cluster or for given a shard number.
-- List a read side offsets across the whole cluster or given a shard number.
+- List a read side offsets across the whole cluster or for given a shard number.
+- Restart a read side across the whole cluster or for a given shard numner

 ## Usage